mkchoi212/paper-jekyll-theme/README.md

 If you wish to **change the directory where posts are saved**, go to the `Rakefile` and edit the `CONFIG = { 'posts': CUSTOM_PATH_HERE }`.
 This will allow `rake post` to know where to save the new posts to.

 The **drafts** you are working on can be saved in the `_drafts` directory.
-When you push your code to the server, files in this directory will NOT be included to the list o posts.
+When you push your code to the server, files in this directory will NOT be included to the list of posts.

 # License
 The MIT License (MIT)